How to Clean Your Stainless Steel

-Softening water and filtering water mean different things.
 Filtering water typically refers to a drinking water tap or jug filter, whereas when we talk about water softening, we are referring to a unit that removes hardness minerals from the incoming water supply.
 Softening water improves it’s performance in many areas of the household, whereas filtration is mainly for drinking water.
-There are many reasons people filter their drinking water, and the most common answer they give when asked why is that it simply tastes better.
-Filtering water removes impurities like chlorine and bacterial contaminants, giving it a cleaner, fresher taste whether it’s infused with tea, mixed with squash or simply drunk by itself but a carbon filter will not remove hardness minerals.
-Softening water is excellent for making drinks as it absorbs aromatics more readily as well as preventing scale in your kettle.
-We offer a drinking tap with our installations of a water softener at no additional charge with a filter for this as an optional extra.
+There are many reasons people filter their drinking water, the most common reason is that it simply tastes better.
+Filtering water removes impurities like chlorine and bacterial contaminants, giving it a cleaner, fresher taste whether it’s infused with tea, mixed with squash or simply drunk by itself.
+But these filtering devices will not remove hardness minerals.
+Softened water is excellent for making drinks as it absorbs aromatics more readily as well as preventing scale in your kettle.

 While taste is an important reason, filtration has several health benefits too.
 When water is filtered, it’s passed through a device containing activated carbon – this is produced from natural materials such as coal and coconut shells.
 The carbon acts as a net, catching chlorine and organic contaminants (like bacteria) as well as some of the nastier contaminants like mercury and lead.